 Dolls and Children

-- Children have very little or no choice, they are totally dependent on the decisions of their guardian or parents, the choices we make for them are what they will be conformed to until they are able to make decisions for themselves; by then we will have made them into what we want, or think they should be.
+Children have very little or no choice, they are totally dependent on the decisions of their parents or guardians, the choices we make for them are what they will be conformed to until they are able to make decisions for themselves; by then we will have made them into what we want, or think they should be.
 Children do ask questions about themselves and the things and people in their surroundings.

-- More than ever the questions of biological origin and racism are the hottest debates; biracial identity is a complex, and people want to know who they really are, and where they belong in the human race.
-No one should be disturbed by who they are among humanity; there is only one human race comprised of differences necessary to identify each other.
+More than ever the questions of biological origin and racism are the hottest debates in family forums; biracial identity is a complex, and people want to know who they really are, and where they belong in the human race.
+No one should be disturbed by whom they are among humanity; there is only one human race comprised of differences necessary to identify each other.

-- Racial intermarriages will significantly produce uniqueness in individual characteristics but by no means diminish anyone from being a whole individual or make them an alien in society.
-Likewise dolls can, and should be carved to reflect human beings of any descend.
+Racial intermarriages will significantly produce uniqueness in individual characteristics but by no means diminish anyone from being a whole individual or exclude them from society.
+Likewise dolls can, and should be carved to reflect human beings of any descent if possible.

 A Doll Review